waltaro/abn-verifier/README.md

 # abn-verifier
-An application built in Kotlin to verify your abn
+An ABN verifier built using Kotlin